zio/zio/docs/reference/state/fiberref.md

 ## The Solution

+In this section, we will look at two solutions to the problem of structured logging we have mentioned above.
+The first solution has some limitations and drawbacks, so we will choose the second solution as the final solution.

+### Solution 1: ZIO Environment

 One solution is to use the ZIO environment to store the state.
 It addresses the first requirement, very well.
 ZIO environment is a nice place to store the contextual states.
 And to make the state isolated between fibers, we can reintroduce the new state to the environment instead of updating the environment globally:

 ```scala mdoc:compile-only